Sarveshgithub/sfdc-lwc-lightning-datatable/README.md

 ## Buttons configuration (for developers, accessible in the component and from parent component)

 ### Call apex or javascript method
-callApexFromButton must be true
+For a button that is going to call callApexFromButton, the properties must be :
+- callApexFromButton: true

 ### Fire event to parent component
+For a button that is going to fire an event, the properties must be :
-- callApex must be false
+- callApex: false
-- needSelectedRows can be true if you need to send selected rows to parent component
+- needSelectedRows : can be true if you need to send selected rows to parent component

 ### Example
-JSON :
+Javascript array (actionButtonsList property) :
 ```
 [
    { label : "delete all", variant: "destructive", needSelectedRows: true, callApex: true },